jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

     functions, which this seems to violate.
 For better or worse, under the hood, the common modern designs/architectures for computers are very stateful and full of side effects.

+    Fortunately, as one goes to higher levels of abstraction, like software, systems are designed such that side effects can be eliminated, despite the fact that the underlying hardware is stateful.

 The Eater Simple as Possible Architecture (ESAP)